Gap Inc.: Controversies

-Reports from news outlets of sweatshop workers in Saipan not being paid for overtime work, being subjected to forced abortion, and being required to work in unsafe working conditions surfaced in 1999.
-In 2003, a class action lawsuit against Gap and 21 other companies was started which ended when a settlement of 20 million dollars was reached.
+In 1999, news outlets reported instances sweatshop workers in Saipan not being paid for overtime work, being subjected to forced abortion, and being required to work in unsafe working conditions.
+In 2003, a class action lawsuit against Gap and 21 other companies was started which ended when a settlement of $20 million was reached.

 In May 2006, adult and child employees of Western Factory, a supplier in Irbid, Jordan, were found to have worked up to 109 hours per week and to have gone six months without being paid.
 Some employees claimed they had been raped by managers.
 The government of Jordan launched an investigation into the supplier and other textile factories and announced actions to prevent future abuses.
 Walmart, who also sources from the supplier, confirmed "serious problems with working conditions" at Western Factory and other Jordanian suppliers.
 As of May 2018, Gap had ceased their relationship with Western Factory.

 On October 28, 2007, BBC footage showed child labor in Indian Gap factories.
 The company denied knowledge of the happenings; it subsequently removed and destroyed the single piece of clothing in question, a smock blouse, from a British store.
 Gap promised to investigate breaches in its ethical policy.

-On February 19, 2014, Glenn Murphy, CEO of Gap Inc., announced Gap will raise the minimum wages for its 65,000 U.S. store employees.
+On February 19, 2014, Glenn Murphy, then CEO of Gap Inc., announced that Gap would raise the minimum wages for its 65,000 U.S. store employees.

-In 2020, the Australian Strategic Policy Institute accused at least 82 major brands, including Gap Inc, of being connected to forced Uyghur labor in Xinjiang.
+In 2020, the Australian Strategic Policy Institute accused at least 82 major brands, including Gap Inc., of being connected to forced Uyghur labor in Xinjiang.

 In 2020, a partnership between Gap and the rapper Kanye West was announced as a part of a 10-year deal.
 However, West accused Gap of failing to honor terms of the deal and decided to end the partnership in September 2022.